Physical Chemical Barrier

 The message is clear, you can’t entirely depend on barriers of any type so you should inspect your property regularly – or have it done professionally.

 In any event, don’t rely on your barrier to protect you!

 It’s almost impossible to repair the chinks in your termite armour because you can’t jack up your house and surrounding concrete paths.

 But you can offer termites from any surrounding colony some decoy timbers in our Termitraps.
 They should be part of any comprehensive termite strategy.
 They provide an easily checked monitor for the presence of termite activity, and when teamed with our Colony Killer Termite Baits, they enable you to exterminate your termites at their source – their nest.

 Replenish your chemical barrier, or use termite monitors?

 If your property is more than 15 years old its initial chemical barrier will be largely degraded.
 You may be advised by a pest inspector to refresh your chemical barrier – an exercise likely to cost you several thousand dollars.

-You could be well advised to spend a few hundred dollars on traps and baits.
+You could be well advised to spend a few hundred dollars on termite monitors and termite baits.
 They are far less costly that a chemical barrier, and are a means of eradicating, not merely deterring, your foe.